BU-CS320/Fall-2018/assignments/week3/hw/README.md

  * it is best to pull in form the upstream after you have committed and pushed to your private repo.

 ## Notes
+You can ignore the warning about ```warning: [-Wmissing-home-modules]``` it seems to be related to this bug https://github.com/haskell/cabal/issues/4711
 ### 9:05 Lab
  * I incorrectly stated that ```BinarySearchTrees``` didn't have an "empty".
 This is wrong, it is ```Null```